KIHeartFailure/shfdb3/content/en/construction/sources.md

 Up until April 2017 the only inclusion criterion was clinician-judged Heart Failure (HF).
 From April 2017 the inclusion criteria are ICD-10: I50.0, I50.1, I50.9, I42.0, I42.6, I42.7, I25.5, I11.0, I13.0, I13.2.

-The new version of SwedeHF also implied other differences, mainly how data is collected.
+The new version of SwedeHF also entailed other differences, mainly how data is collected.
 Previously there were no restrictions of what visits could be registered.
 In the new SwedeHF an index visits (the first time a patient is registered into SwedHF) is registered and thereafter a follow-up visit within 6 months and thereafter yearly follow-ups.
 The yearly follow-ups can be either out-patient visits, telephone contact or survey.
 Only the first visit can be a hospitalization, this means that the proportion of hospitalized patients have decreased since April 2017.

 For more information, see https://www.ucr.uu.se/rikssvikt-en/ and https://pubmed.ncbi.nlm.nih.gov/30092697/.